mrc-ide/public-events-microbit-epidemic/docs/PREPARE.md

 ### Serial numbers

+* We're now going to attach the master micro:bit to the serial port.
+This, on Windows, will require a driver.
+See [this page](https://os.mbed.com/handbook/Windows-serial-configuration), which recommends you close all explorer windows, plug in a micro:bit, and then install [this driver](https://os.mbed.com/media/downloads/drivers/mbedWinSerial_16466.exe).

 * Next, attach the master micro:bit to the serial port, and run the epidemic management utility from [bin/python-gui/run.bat](../bin/python-gui) - the batch file simply runs `python epi_manager.py`.
 The code was developed with Python 2.7 in mind, although it